snr-roko/wireframing/README.md

 - Free tier available for individuals and small teams

 Figma's intuitive interface and collaborative features make it an excellent choice for teams working on wireframes, especially those with remote members or stakeholders who need to provide direct feedback on designs.

+## Benefits of Wireframing in Software Development

+From a software development perspective, wireframing provides several crucial advantages that streamline the entire development process:

+**Reduced Development Time and Costs**
+- Identifying structural and functional issues early prevents costly rework during development
+- Developers can better estimate effort and resources needed when they have clear wireframes to reference
+- Changes are much easier to implement at the wireframe stage than after code has been written

+**Improved Communication Between Disciplines**
+- Wireframes create a common visual language between designers, developers, and stakeholders
+- Technical constraints can be discussed and addressed before significant design work begins
+- Frontend developers can start planning component structure while designers refine visual details

+**More Accurate Requirements Gathering**
+- Interactive wireframes help product owners validate that all requirements are being addressed
+- Users and stakeholders can provide feedback on functionality without being distracted by visual design
+- Edge cases and user flow issues become apparent when mapped out in wireframe form

+**Better Resource Allocation**
+- Teams can work in parallel, with developers beginning backend work while designers refine the UI
+- Testing teams can create test plans based on wireframes before the application is fully built
+- Project managers can more accurately track progress against defined milestones

+By investing time in wireframing at the beginning of a project, software development teams can create more cohesive products with fewer revisions and a smoother overall development cycle.